 So we had a mesh omni antenna in downtown St Paul, overlooking the finish area.
 And we had good access to a site in Minneapolis.
 The distance was 9.1 miles, ~125 db of path loss.
 I tried to request a new antenna for our St Paul site in conjunction with a certain large professional football game.
 That request bounced all over and was rejected.
 I tried again with our EMS leadership.
 They asked of this was “all hazard” or was just for hams.
 I said not just for hams.
 We got the site.

-Early in the lockdown we had a meeting and some outdoor events with some local hams.
+Early in the lockdown we had a meeting and some outdoor gatherings with some local ARES affiliated hams.
 I was getting the same speech “your network is private and commercial”.
 And they wanted the passwords.
-So, we decided the best answer for general ham use was a plug and play ham radio mesh- AREDN(r).
+So, we decided the best answer for general ham use was the popular plug and play ham radio mesh- AREDN(r).

 Standards were published (ch.
 180, and -2) and a 10 MHz bandwidth.
-Peace has been restored and when we need live streamed video with sponsor messages (as we did three times for public service events in February) or hostage rescues we are good- we use our Part 15 backbone.
+Peace has been restored and when we need live streamed sports video with sponsor messages (as we did three times for public service events in February, 2021), HIPAA or hostage rescues we are good- we use Part 15 .
 And when hams want to connect up their home networks via tunnels we are also good on AREDN.
 Problem solved.

-3/13/21- I did attend about half of the MNVOAD State conference.
+In March, 2021 I attended about half of the MNVOAD State Conference.
 There was a presentation by the Red Cross on the Multi Agency Resource Center (MARC).
 The idea is these are set up in response to disasters and persons impacted can go in, and sign up for services.
 The enrollment process may/does involve sensitive personal and or medical data.
+(Note this data is apparently not transmitted to/from shelters per se).
 The speaker talked at length about the importance protecting the privacy of this data.
 There was a discussion of the community recovery process being lengthy – like 120 days. https://nationalmasscarestrategy.org/multi-agency…/

 NATIONALMASSCARESTRATEGY.ORGMulti-Agency Resource Center (MARC) Planning Resource